 This was the first AC/DC single featuring new lead singer Brian Johnson.
-He replaced Bon Scott, who died February 20, 1980 after a drinking binge.
+He replaced Bon Scott, who died February 19, 1980 after a drinking binge.
+Scott's father made it clear to the band that they should find a new singer and keep going.

 Brian Johnson came up with the line "She was a fast machine, she kept her motor clean" when he realized that cars and women were very much alike - they go fast, let you down, but then make you happy again when you see the new model.
 AC/DC has never been known for deep, meaningful lyrics.